 Save Coral Bay, Inc., is a Virgin Islands nonprofit corporation.
 We are funded by individual donations from people who love Coral Bay.

 The Proposed Hotels and Marinas in Coral Bay

 There are now two marina proposals for Coral Bay Harbor which have been submitted to regulatory authorities for permitting.
-The first proposal, submitted in 2014 by the “Summer’s End Group” was for a mega yacht marina covering 30 acres of Coral Bay, built on 1,333 steel pilings over prime sea turtle foraging grounds.
-The proposal also involved construction of luxury retail outlets and a private yacht club.
-The project is currently being held “in abeyance” by the Army Corps of Engineers.
-Unless and until the developer provides satisfactory answers to a vast number of critical environmental questions, this project will not be moving forward.
+The first proposal, submitted in 2014 by the “Summer’s End Group” is for a mega yacht marina covering 28 acres of Coral Bay, built on 960 steel pilings over prime sea turtle foraging grounds.
+The proposal also involves construction of luxury retail outlets and a private yacht club.
+The project is currently being reviewed by the Army Corps of Engineers and the National Marine Fisheries Service for compliance with federal environmental laws.
+Until these federal agency reviews are completed the project will not be moving forward.
 For complete information on the mega yacht marina proposed by the Summer’s End Group, click here: The Summer’s End Group Mega Yacht Marina

 The second and most recent marina proposal, by “Sirius Development, LLC”, was published in a Public Notice by the Army Corps of Engineers on December 10, 2015.
 This project is located on land in Coral Bay owned by the Moravian church.
 The project involves dredging and filling sensitive mangrove wetlands, impacts to historic resources, and many of the same environmental issues as the Summer’s End Group project.
 Information on this 89 room hotel and 92 slip marina project may be found by clicking here: The Sirius Resort and Marina in Coral Bay